WimDeMeester/SolarEclipseWorkbench/README.md

 ## Converting scripts from Solar Eclipse Maestro

 Scripts from Solar Eclipse Maestro are converted automatically to scripts that can be used by Solar Eclipse Workbench.

+## Error handling

+If something goes wrong, an error message will be logged in the log file `/tmp/solareclipseworkbench.log`.

 ## Image attributions